eclipse-kanto/example-applications/kuksa/README.md

 feed Vehicle.CurrentLocation.Longitude 25
 ```

-The python script is subscribed for changes of this VSS data paths and the values are updated in the VSS shadow as well
+The Kuksa Example Application is subscribed for changes of this VSS data paths and the values are updated in the VSS shadow as well
 ```json
 {
   "state": {